-|Quality Of Life Specified For Polycystic Ovary Syndrome And its Relationship With Nutritional Attitude and Behavior|
+|Quality of Life Specified for Polycystic Ovary Syndrome and its Relationship With Nutritional Attitude and Behavior|

-|Parisa Yavarikia1, Sara Dousti2, Alireza Ostadrahimi3, Majid Mobasseri4, Azizeh Farshbaf-Khalili5|
+|Parisa Yavarikia1, Sara Dousti1, Alireza Ostadrahimi2, Majid Mobasseri3, Azizeh Farshbaf-Khalili4|

 |1Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-3Nutrition Research Centre, Tabriz University of Medical Sciences, Tabriz, Iran
+2Nutrition Research Centre, Tabriz University of Medical Sciences, Tabriz, Iran

-4Endocrinology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+3Endocrinology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 3874 times

 Downloaded : 16159 times.

 Keywords : Polycystic ovary syndrome, Quality of life, Nutritional behavior, Nutritional attitude, Predictors

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Polycystic ovarian syndrome (PCOS) is a usual hormonal disorder that can lead to hirsutism, menstrual disorders, obesity, acne, and sometimes abortion and infertility.
+Objectives: Polycystic ovarian syndrome (PCOS) is a common hormonal disorder that can lead to hirsutism, menstrual disorders, obesity, acne, and sometimes abortion and infertility.
 Considering the effect of PCOS-induced obesity on quality of life, the present study was aimed to evaluate the quality of life specified for polycystic ovary syndrome and its relationship with nutritional attitude and behavior.